Bizzy Crook

-Lazaro Camejo (born December 27, 1991), better known by his stage name BZZY or Bizzy Crook, as he was formerly known, is an American rapper from Miami, Florida.
-While still attending high school, he signed his first record deal with Mona Scott.
-Eventually parting ways with the label, BZZY has been releasing new music as an independent artist, which has led him to be on tour with the likes of Kid Ink and Wale.
-After recently being part of the Tidal (service) Discovery panel, BZZY performed for the 2015 Made in America event headlined by Beyoncé, The Weeknd, J. Cole and more.
-Most known for his mixtapes ’84 and No Hard Feelings.
+Lazaro Andres Camejo (born December 27, 1991), better known by his stage name BZZY or Bizzy Crook, as he was formerly known, is an American rapper from Miami, Florida.

 Early life

 Lazaro Camejo was born in Miami, Florida on December 27, 1991.
 He spent several years of his childhood in Egypt, but was mostly raised in Florida.
 Camejo nicknamed himself BZZY because he was always up to no good as a kid.
 As he grew and separated himself from trouble, he decided to stick with the name since he had already gained a fan base with his music.

-With an initial passion for poetry, BZZY was drawn more towards songwriting after hearing “My Name Is” by Eminem for the first time at the age of 7.
+With an initial passion for poetry, BZZY was drawn more towards songwriting after hearing "My Name Is" by Eminem for the first time at the age of 7.
 From that point, he knew that making music is what he wanted to pursue and make a career out of.
 He grew up listening to hip-hop artists such as Eminem, Fabolous, Jay Z, Nas, Trick Daddy, Lloyd Banks, Kanye West and The Diplomats.
 BZZY was caught with a gun at age 12, then later arrested at the age of 16 for again possessing a firearm.
 The time was spent at a juvenile detention center in Florida.
-It was at age of 18 he signed his first record deal with Mona Scott.
+At the age of 18, he signed his first record deal with Mona Scott.